rvardiashvili/Orchard/README.md

 ## ✨ Key Features

+-   **Enhanced State Management**: Introduces `LocalState` and `CloudState` for explicit separation and management of local and cloud object metadata, improving clarity and maintainability.
 -   **Bi-directional Sync**: Changes made locally are pushed to iCloud, and remote changes are pulled down.
 -   **Optimistic I/O**: Filesystem operations return *immediately*.
-The sync engine handles the network in the background.
+The sync engine handles the network in the background, now with **optimized action queueing and coalescing** for greater efficiency.
 -   **Smart Caching**: Files appear instantly, but content is downloaded only when you specifically read it.
 -   **Thumbnail Blocking**: Intelligent filters prevent file managers from downloading your entire drive just to generate icons.
--   **Conflict Resolution**: Robust handling of version conflicts and network race conditions.
+-   **Robust Conflict Resolution**: Improved handling of version conflicts and network race conditions using a **"Shadow State" mechanism** and **exponential backoff for retries**.

 ---